awesomeeng/awesome-log/README.md

 You can read more about [Configuration](./docs/Configuration), [Console Writer](./docs/ConsoleWriterConfiguration), or [File Writer](./docs/FileWriterConfiguration), or how to write your own [Custom Log Writer](./docs/LogWriters) in the respective documentation.

+Each LogWriter is run in its own isolated process and log messages are passed to it.
+This allows AwesomeLog to execute much faster.

 ## Log Formatters

 A Log Formatter takes the log message details (as well as a number of other system information details) and formats that into a single string message.
 Each Log Writer (see above) can have it's own Log Formatter.
 If you do not provide a formatter, `default` is used.